Benefits

 You can claim coverage for interest up to the cut-off date on outstanding wage claims.

-NAV may also cover collection costs, such as the cost of the notice of bankruptcy.
+Nav may also cover collection costs, such as the cost of the notice of bankruptcy.
 You may also apply for coverage of costs incurred in connection with the petition of bankrupcty.

 You can get coverage of wages, holiday pay, etc. up to two times the National Insurance basic amount (G) on the cut-off date.
 The maximum amount at 2 times the National Insurance basic amount is NOK 248,056.